Loose Flywheel Bolts

-Flywheels are installed on vehicles with manual transmissions and flexplates are installed on vehicles with automatic transmissions.
-This is because the mass of a torque converter used with an automatic transmission acts like a flywheel, smoothing out engine pulses.
-Flywheels and flexplates contain a starter ring around the outside of their circumference.
-They are integral to flexplates but can often be removed and replaced on flywheels.
+Manual transmissions have flywheels that absorb engine pulses transferred through the crankshaft, and flexplates provide a replaceable ring gear for vehicles with automatic transmissions.
+The mass of the torque converter acts like a flywheel, smoothing out engine pulses.
+Flywheels and flexplates both contain a starter ring around the outside of their circumference.
+The ring is integral to inexpensive flexplates but can often be removed and replaced on flywheels.

-A loose bolt on a flexplate or a crack between it’s holes can result in the same knocking or rattling sound in the same area a loose flywheel produces.
-If there’s a rattling or knocking sound after an engine has been removed and replaced, the flywheel or flexplate may be installed incorrectly or the bolts may be loose.
-If possible, remove the small torque converter inspection cover and inspect the part closer.
+A loose bolt on a flexplate or a crack between the bolt holes can result in the same knocking or rattling sound.
+If there is a rattling or knocking sound after an engine has been removed and replaced, the flywheel or flexplate bolts may be loose.
+Remove the small torque converter inspection cover and inspect the part closer if possible.